huanfachen/Github_notes/Github_notes.md

   - `origin`: the default shortname that Git uses for a remote repository when you clone that remote repository.
 It refers to a URI, like git@.… If you use `git clone`, the `origin` would be automatically set up.
   - `remote`: a remote is a copy of the repository that is hosted somewhere else.
 There can be multiple remote
   - `master`: the default branch
+  - `HEAD`: a file for storing current branch info (or the hash value of the latest commit).
+If you use `checkout` to change the branch, HEAD will change.
+To see what HEAD points to, you can use `cat .git/HEAD`.
+Usually it is `refs/heads/master`, which is a file that normally has the hash value of the latest commit of master.

 ## Questions